• Skip to primary navigation

 How Much Taco Seasoning To Use Per Pound of Meat or Per Person

 The taco seasoning packets you buy in the store are made for 1 pound of meat, contain roughly 2 tablespoons of seasoning and list 6 servings.
-That equates to 1 tsp per person.
-My low carb taco seasoning recipe yields about ¼ cup of seasoning and can be used to season 1 – 2 pounds of ground beef (enough to feed 6-12 people).
+That equates to 1 teaspoon per person.
+My low carb taco seasoning recipe yields about ¼ cup of seasoning and can be used to season 1 - 2 pounds of ground beef (enough to feed 6-12 people).
 It really depends on how much flavor you want.

-Low Carb Taco Seasoning is 1 carb per 2 teaspoons or .5 carbs per 1 teaspoon.
+Keto Taco Seasoning is 1 carb per 2 teaspoons or .5 carbs per 1 teaspoon.

 [Recipe and post may contain affiliate links.
 Purchasing through a link may result in my earning a small consideration.]